The worst thing about plastic straws is that most of the time, they're not a choice.

 Like much of the single-use plastic that comes our way, plastic straws just appear, placed in takeout bags or appearing in cups of soda, iced tea or water.
 And if you pick up plastic on beaches, you know that one of the most common pieces of plastic waste you'll find is plastic straws.
 They're everywhere.
 And once they make their way into the marine ecosystem, they're eaten by fish and birds that mistake them for food.
 Straws are used once — to sip a frosty beverage — and then they immediately become garbage, persisting in the environment for decades.

-Summer is the perfect time to think about taking action on this issue, since it's the peak time for straw use.
-A unique and very specific organization wants to change the wasteful narrative around plastic straws by encouraging people to take some simple steps to keep straws out of the waste stream.
+There's also a unique and very specific organization that wants to change the wasteful narrative around plastic straws by encouraging people to take some simple steps to keep straws out of the waste stream.

 The Last Plastic Straw has a simple ask: